ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Incorrect valuation or purchase dates

-- Transfers between wallets being treated as tax-free
+- Transfers between wallets being treated as tax-free events

-- Keep detailed transaction history with AUD values
+- Keep detailed transaction history with AUD values at the time of each transaction

-- Declare airdrops, forks, and staking rewards
+- Declare airdrops, forks, and staking rewards as assessable income

 4. Side Hustle and Gig Economy Income

-What the ATO Is Watching:
+What the ATO is watching:

-- Freelance work that’s undeclared
+- Freelance work that is undeclared

 - GST registration avoidance by high-earning side hustlers